ivan-portfolio/examples/Android/code/README.md

 ## SantiagoAndroid.java

 This module handles requests to the home server for information (such as user details) or new messages from the server.

+## ConversationListFragment.java

+This module showcases some examples of android functionality.
+Also functions to dynamically generate content for a view (Loading conversations into a list view based on array entities).